Core ML Inference Performance in 2026: Benchmarks, Latency, and What the Numbers Mean

 The default .all configuration works well for models that were converted cleanly and contain only ANE-supported operations.
 When a model contains unsupported ops, Core ML silently routes those layers to the CPU — and total latency reflects the CPU bottleneck, not ANE throughput.

 The diagnostic: run MLModel with .cpuAndNeuralEngine and compare against .all.
 If latency is similar, the model is already running on the ANE.
 If .cpuAndNeuralEngine is significantly slower, the GPU was doing meaningful work.
-If both are slow, the model has CPU-bound operations.

 Model precision and quantization